Patrol torpedo boat PT-109: Additional swims, 2, 4, and 5 August

 Plum Pudding Island was only 100 yd in diameter, with no food or water.
 The exhausted crew dragged themselves behind the tree line to hide from passing Japanese barges.
 The night of 2 August, Kennedy swam 2 mi to Ferguson Passage to attempt to hail a passing American PT boat.
 On 4 August, he and Lenny Thom assisted his injured and hungry crew on a demanding swim 3.75 mi south to Olasana Island, which was visible from Plum Pudding Island.
 They swam against a strong current, and once again, Kennedy towed McMahon by his life vest.
 They were pleased to discover Olasana had ripe coconuts, though there was still no fresh water.
 On the following day, 5 August, Kennedy and George Ross swam for an hour to Naru Island, visible at an additional distance of about 0.5 mi southeast, in search of help and food and because it was closer to Ferguson Passage where Kennedy might see or swim to a passing PT boat on patrol.
 Kennedy and Ross found a small canoe, packages of crackers and candy, and a fifty-gallon drum of drinkable water left by the Japanese, which Kennedy paddled back to Olasana in the acquired canoe to provide his crew.
-It was then that Kennedy first spoke to native Melanesian coastwatchers Biuku Gasa and Eroni Kumana on Olasana Island.
-Months earlier, Kennedy had learned a smattering of the pidgin English used by the coastwatchers by speaking with a native boy.
-The two coastwatchers had finally been convinced by Ensign Thom that the crew were from the lost PT-109, when Thom asked Gasa if he knew John Kari, and Gasa replied that he worked with him.
-Realizing they were with Americans, the coastwatchers brought a few yams, vegetables, and cigarettes from their dugout canoe and vowed to help the starving crew., though it would take two additional days for a full rescue.
+It was then that Kennedy first spoke to Solomon Island scouts Biuku Gasa and Eroni Kumana on Olasana Island.
+Months earlier, Kennedy had learned a smattering of the pidgin English used by the scouts by speaking with a native boy.
+The two scouts had finally been convinced by Ensign Thom that the crew were from the lost PT-109, when Thom asked Gasa if he knew John Kari, and Gasa replied that he worked with him.
+Realizing they were with Americans, the scouts brought a few yams, vegetables, and cigarettes from their dugout canoe and vowed to help the starving crew, though it would take two additional days for a full rescue.